godotengine/godot-demo-projects/3d/truck_town/README.md

 Language: GDScript

-Renderer: Forward+ on desktop, Mobile on mobile
+Renderer: Forward+

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/524
+Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2752

 ## How does it work?